Spiritbox at Motorpoint Arena Nottingham - Complete Guide, Tips & FAQs

 Getting to Motorpoint Arena Nottingham: Complete Transport Guide

-For those staying in or near the city centre, walking to the Motorpoint Arena is a pleasant and convenient option.
-Its central location means many hotels and attractions are within easy reach.
+Walking: If you are staying in or near the city centre, walking to the Motorpoint Arena is highly recommended.
+It’s situated conveniently on the edge of the Lace Market and Broadmarsh areas, meaning many hotels and city attractions are within a 10-30 minute stroll.

 Food, Drink & Local Recommendations